rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 };
 {{< /highlight >}}

-Now, you should give it a shot yourself in GraphQL Playground.
-For instance, make the first request to request the most recent messages:
+Now you can test what you've learned in GraphQL Playground to see it in action.
+Make the first request for the most recent messages:

 {{< highlight javascript >}}
 query {